HTTPS: Browser integration

 Many web browsers, including Firefox (shown here), use the address bar to tell the user that their connection is secure, an Extended Validation Certificate should identify the legal entity for the certificate.

 When accessing a site only with a common certificate, on the address bar of Firefox and other browsers, a "lock" sign appears.

 Most web browsers alert the user when visiting sites that have invalid security certificates.

 The Electronic Frontier Foundation, opining that "In an ideal world, every web request could be defaulted to HTTPS", has provided an add-on called HTTPS Everywhere for Mozilla Firefox, Google Chrome, Chromium, and Android, which enables HTTPS by default for hundreds of frequently used websites.

 Forcing a web browser to load only HTTPS content has been supported in Firefox starting in version 83.
 Starting in version 94, Google Chrome is able to "always use secure connections" if toggled in the browser's settings.
+Prior to version 117, Google Chrome displayed a lock icon in the address bar, which has since been replaced by a "tune" icon.
+Many users believe that a lock icon implies a website is safe, ignoring other security concerns.